 Senior Preparing Food in a Granny Flat ADU | Credit: Getty Images

-Is a Granny Flat ADU a Good Idea For Seniors and Retirees in Los Angeles?
+Is an ADU a Good Idea For Seniors and Retirees in Los Angeles?

 You may have heard: the population of seniors and retirees is expected to surge in the near future.
 Over the next decade, California’s 65+ population is expected to increase to more than nine million people.
 This group will grow much faster than the rest of the population, rising to 19 percent of the population by 2030.
 The senior population in 2030 will have more single and/or childless adults than it does today, suggesting more people living alone and therefore an increased need for senior housing options.

 Plenty of retired folks would agree that independence is a very significant part of a happy and fulfilling retirement.
 In many ways, an accessory dwelling unit becomes the ideal living arrangement during retirement.
 Having one’s own home allows a person to maintain independence and dignity.
 And being on the same property and just a few yards from their family or support network is important when the need for support arises.
 This is especially true for retired people who decide to no longer drive themselves.
 Although retirement is a fine balance between having independence and having support, an ADU might be the best of both worlds.

 Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we get inquiries all the time about granny flats (A.K.A. accessory dwelling units) for seniors – read below to see if building a granny flat would be right for you and your family.

 New ADU Regulations in Los Angeles For 2020